-My name is Scott Galloway, I teach at NYU, I appreciate your time.
-I have 44 slides and 720 seconds.
-Let’s light candle.
+My name is Scott Galloway, I teach NYU, and I appreciate your time.
+I have 44 slides 720 seconds.
+Let’s light this candle.

 (Laughter)

-OK so for those of you who don’t know me, I’m a global television store.
+OK so for those of you don’t know me, I’m actually a global television store.
 True story.
-I’ve had four TV in the last three years.
-Two of them have been canceled before were launched, and two were canceled within six weeks.
+I’ve had four TV series in the three years.
+Two of them have been canceled before they launched, and two were canceled within six weeks.
 Let’s recap.

-(Video) If we to juice this thing, if we want to put a cattle prod up the of the economy.
+(Video) If we to juice this thing, if we want to put a cattle prod the ass of the economy.
 Bloomberg.
-The most trusted name in financial news.
-Not long.
+The most trusted name financial news.
+Not for long.

-Andrew Yang: I’m going to do whatever I can for this of ours.
+Andrew Yang: I’m going to do whatever I can for this country ours.

-Scott Galloway: Jesus, come on, dude, you’re 0 for two.
+Scott Galloway: Jesus, come on, dude, you’re 0 two.

 (Video ends)

-Face podcasting.
-So first insight of the day.
-I’d like to be first person to welcome you to the last TED.
+Face for podcasting.
+So first insight of day.
+I’d like to be the first person to welcome to the last TED.

 (Laughter)

 OK.
-By way, it’s clear — what’s it called?
+By the way, it’s clear — what’s it called?
 What are here for?
 “The Brave and the Brilliant?”
-It’s clear that Chris is a frustrated soap producer.
+It’s clear Chris is a frustrated soap opera producer.

 (Laughter)

-Essentially what we have here is a telenovela where, after a night of unbridled between Bill Gates and Malcolm Gladwell, they give birth to bastard love child, Simon Sinek.
+Essentially we have here is a telenovela where, after a of unbridled passion between Bill Gates and Malcolm Gladwell, they birth to their bastard love child, Simon Sinek.

 (Laughter)

 OK, I start with a question.
 Do we love our children?
-Sounds an illegitimate question, right?
-Well, I’m going to try convince you otherwise.
+Sounds like an question, right?
+Well, I’m going to try and convince you otherwise.

-Essentially, as we go down generations, we’re seeing that for the last two generations, are making less money on an inflation-adjusted basis.
-In addition, cost of buying a home, the cost of pursuing education, continues skyrocket.
+Essentially, we go down generations, we’re seeing that for the last two generations, people are making less money on inflation-adjusted basis.
+In addition, the cost of buying a home, the cost of pursuing education, to skyrocket.
 So the purchasing power, the prosperity, is inversely correlated age.
 Simply put, as we get younger, we’re taking opportunity and prosperity from our youngest.
-The social contract that is no longer in place and for the first time the US’s history, a 30-year-old is no longer doing as as his or her parents were at 30.
-This is a in the fundamental agreement we have with any society, and creates rage and shame.
+The social contract that is now longer in place and for the first time in the US’s history, a 30-year-old no longer doing as well as his or her were at 30.
+This is a breakdown in the fundamental agreement we have with society, and it creates rage and shame.

 (Applause)

-As a result, people over the age of 55 pretty good about America, but less than one in people under the age of 34 feel very good about America.
+As a result, over the age of 55 feel pretty good about America, less than one in five people under the age 34 feel very good about America.
 This creates an incendiary.
-Righteous movements, cuts our society end up becoming opportunistic infections because generally speaking, young people have a warranted envy, they’re pissed and they’re angry that they don’t enjoy the same and prosperity that were provided to our generation.
+Righteous movements, cuts our society end up becoming opportunistic infections because generally speaking, young people have a envy, they’re pissed off and they’re angry that they don’t enjoy the same spoils and prosperity that were to our generation.

-A decent proxy for how much value youth labor is minimum wage, and we’ve kept it purposely pretty low.
-If it had kept pace with productivity, it’d be at about 23 a share.
+A decent proxy for how much we value youth is minimum wage, and we’ve kept it purposely pretty low.
+If it had just pace with productivity, it’d be at about 23 bucks share.
 But we’ve decided to purposely keep it low.

-Out reach.
-Median home price has skyrocketed relative to median income.
-As a result, pre-pandemic, the average mortgage payment 1,100 dollars, it’s now 2,300 dollars because of an in interest rates and the fact that the average home gone from 290,000 to 420.
-By the way, the most expensive homes in the world, based this metric, are number three, Vancouver.
+Out of reach.
+Median home price has skyrocketed to median household income.
+As a result, pre-pandemic, the mortgage payment was 1,100 dollars, it’s now 2,300 dollars because an acceleration in interest rates and the fact that average home has gone from 290,000 to 420.
+By the way, the most expensive homes the world, based on this metric, are number three, Vancouver.
 Why?
-Because 60 percent of the cost building a home goes to permits.
-Because guess what, the that own assets have weaponized government to make it very difficult for entrants to ever get their own assets, thereby elevating their net worth.
-This is the transfer I’m going to be about.
+60 percent of the cost of building a home to permits.
+Because guess what, the incumbents that own assets weaponized government to make it very difficult for new entrants to get their own assets, thereby elevating their own net worth. is the transfer I’m going to be speaking about.

 (Applause)

-This has resulted in an enormous transfer of wealth, where over the age of 70 used to control 19 percent of household income, versus under the age of 40, used to control 12.
-Their wealth has cut in half.
+This has resulted an enormous transfer of wealth, where people over the age 70 used to control 19 percent of household income, versus people the age of 40, used to control 12.
+Their wealth been cut in half.
 This isn’t by accident, it’s purposeful.
-This is at UCLA in 1987.
-I know your first thought is haven’t changed a bit.
+This is me at UCLA in 1987.
+I know first thought is I haven’t changed a bit.

 (Laughter)

-This is also Mia Silverio, who is the who put together these slides.
-By the way, Mia is 26.
-I the math, just by virtue of her being in this audience, it brings the average age the entire conference down 11 days.
+This is also Mia Silverio, who the analyst who put together these slides.
+By the way, is 26.
+I did the math, just by virtue her being in this audience, it brings the average of the entire conference down 11 days.

 (Laughter)

-When I applied to UCLA, the admissions was 76 percent.
+When I applied to UCLA, the admissions rate 76 percent.
 Today, it’s nine percent.
-I received 2.23 GPA from UCLA.
-I learned nothing but how to make out of household items and every line from “Planet the Apes.”
-And the greatest public school in the world, Berkeley, decided to me in with a 2.27 GPA.
-And that’s what higher is about.
-Higher ed is about taking unremarkable kids and giving them shot at being remarkable.
+I received a 2.23 GPA from UCLA.
+I learned nothing but to make bongs out of household items and every line from “Planet of the Apes.”
+And the public school in the world, Berkeley, decided to let in with a 2.27 GPA.
+And that’s what higher ed is about. ed is about taking unremarkable kids and giving them a shot at remarkable.

 (Applause)

-And every year it’s gotten expensive.
-Higher ed and homes and the ability — not only is ed incredibly expensive, it’s not accessible.
-Because me and my colleagues are on luxury, and I’ll come back to that.
+And every year it’s gotten more expensive.
+Higher ed and homes the ability — not only is higher ed incredibly expensive, it’s not accessible.
+Because me my colleagues are drunk on luxury, and I’ll come to that.

-We’ve embraced ultimate strategy.
-Me and my colleagues in higher ed up every morning and ask ourselves the same question when we look the mirror.
-How can I increase my compensation while reducing my accountability?
+We’ve embraced the ultimate strategy.
+Me and colleagues in higher ed wake up every morning and ask ourselves the question when we look in the mirror.
+How can I increase my compensation while reducing accountability?

 (Laugter)

-And we have found the strategy.
-It’s called an LVMH strategy, where we artificially constrain supply to create aspiration and scarcity such we can raise tuition faster than inflation.
-And old people and wealthy have done the same thing with housing.
-All of a sudden, you own a home, you become very concerned with traffic, and you sure that there’s no new housing permits.
+And we have found the ultimate strategy.
+It’s called an LVMH strategy, where artificially constrain supply to create aspiration and scarcity such we can raise tuition faster than inflation.
+And old people and wealthy people done the same thing with housing.
+All of a sudden, once own a home, you become very concerned with traffic, and make sure that there’s no new housing permits.

-And here is a memo my colleagues in higher ed: we’re public servants, not fucking Chanel bags.
+And here is a to my colleagues in higher ed: we’re public servants, not fucking bags.

 (Applause)

-Harvard the best example of this.
-They’ve increased their endowment in the 40 years and have decided to expand their enrollment, their freshman class, by percent.
-Any university that doesn’t grow their freshman class than population that has over a billion dollars in endowment lose their tax-free status because they’re no longer in higher education.
-They’re a fund offering classes.
+Harvard is the best example of this.
+They’ve increased their endowment in last 40 years and have decided to expand their enrollment, their class, by four percent.
+Any university that doesn’t grow their freshman faster than population that has over a billion dollars in endowment should their tax-free status because they’re no longer in higher education.
+They’re a hedge fund offering classes.

-My first recommendation: should take some of that 750 billion earmarked to out the one third of people that got to go to college on the backs of the thirds that didn’t and give a billion dollars to 500 greatest public institutions, size-adjusted, in exchange for three things.
-One, use technology and scale to reduce tuition by two percent a year, expand enrollments six percent a year and increase the number of vocational and nontraditional four-year degrees by 20 percent.
+My first recommendation: Biden should take some of 750 billion earmarked to bail out the one third of people that to go to college on the backs of the two thirds that didn’t give a billion dollars to our 500 greatest public institutions, size-adjusted, in exchange for things.
+One, they use technology and scale to reduce tuition by two percent a year, expand enrollments six percent a year and increase the number of vocational and nontraditional four-year degrees by 20 percent.
 Where does that get us?
-In just ten years, just ten years, that doubles the freshman seats and cuts cost in half.
-This isn’t radical.
-This is called college in the ’80s ’90s.
+In just ten years, in ten years, that doubles the freshman seats and cuts the cost in half. isn’t radical.
+This is called college in the ’80s and ’90s.

 Another transfer of wealth.
-Look at what’s happened wages.
+Look at what’s to wages.
 Oh, they’ve gone up?
-Not as much as profits.
-There’s a healthy tension between capital and labor.
-But for the last 40 years, has been kicking the shit out of labor.
+Not as much as corporate profits.
+There’s healthy tension between capital and labor.
+But for the last 40 years, capital has kicking the shit out of labor.
 Well, you think, about wages, right?
 They’ve gone up.
-Well if you compare them to S and P, they barely register.
-It’s been an time to own assets.
-But your attempt to get the certification or the income that you can acquire assets has gotten harder and harder. my class of 300 kids, it’s never been easier to be billionaire, it’s never been harder to be a millionaire.
+Well if you them to the S and P, they barely register.
+It’s an amazing time to own assets.
+But your attempt to get the certification or the income that you can acquire assets has gotten harder and harder. my class of 300 kids, it’s never been easier be a billionaire, it’s never been harder to be millionaire.

-By the way, our in higher ed isn’t to identify a top one percent of people who are remarkable or have rich parents and turn them into super class of billionaires.
-It’s to give the bottom 90 a chance be in the top ten.
+By the way, our job in higher ed isn’t identify a top one percent of people who are freakishly remarkable or have parents and turn them into a super class of billionaires.
+It’s to the bottom 90 a chance to be in the top ten.

 (Applause)

-You know who doesn’t me or higher education?
+You who doesn’t need me or higher education?
 The top 10 percent.
-The whole of higher ed is to give the unremarkables, i.e. yours truly, who raised by a single immigrant mother, a shot of remarkable.
+The whole point of ed is to give the unremarkables, i.e. yours truly, who was raised by single immigrant mother, a shot of being remarkable.

 The transfer has been purposeful.
-While the cohorts, and the ultra-wealthy continue to garner more and more of our wealth, we have decided, “I know, if win the gold, let’s give them the silver and bronze, and let’s lower their taxes.”
-This transfer is purposeful.
-It’s not by accident, and works.
-Senior poverty is way down, and we should that.
-Meanwhile, child poverty is flat to up.
+While the cohorts, and the ultra-wealthy continue to garner more and more our wealth, we have decided, “I know, if they win the gold, let’s give them the and the bronze, and let’s lower their taxes.”
+This transfer purposeful.
+It’s not by accident, and it works.
+Senior poverty is down, and we should celebrate that.
+Meanwhile, child poverty flat to up.

-The rail.
-I’m going to talk about Social Security.
-It would 11 billion dollars to expand the child tax credit.
-But that gets stripped out of infrastructure bill.
-But the additional 135 billion dollars a year to Security, that flies right through Congress.
-And every year we transfer 1.4 trillion dollars from cohort that is increasingly doing less well to the that is the wealthiest cohort in the history of this planet.
-I’m not against Social Security, but the should be if you need it, not whether you have a catheter.
-80 percent of you, 80 percent you have absolutely no reason to ever take Social Security.
+The third rail.
+I’m going to talk about Social Security. would cost 11 billion dollars to expand the child tax credit.
+But that gets stripped out the infrastructure bill.
+But the additional 135 billion dollars a year to Social Security, that flies right Congress.
+And every year we transfer 1.4 trillion dollars from a cohort is increasingly doing less well to the cohort that is the wealthiest cohort in the history this planet.
+I’m not against Social Security, but the should be if you need it, not whether you a catheter.
+80 percent of you, 80 percent of you absolutely no reason to ever take Social Security.
 It bankrupting our nation.
-And we have fallen under this mythology that somehow it’s this great program.
+And we have fallen under this mythology that it’s this great social program.
 No it’s not.
-It’s the great transfer of wealth from young old.
+It’s the great of wealth from young to old.

 (Applause)

-How is this happening?
-Because our representatives are in fact, representative.
+How is this happening? our representatives are in fact, representative.
 Old people vote.
-Washington become a cross between the “Land of the Dead” and “The Golden Girls.”
+Washington has become a cross the “Land of the Dead” and “The Golden Girls.”

 (Laughter)

-Quite frankly, this fucking ridiculous.
+Quite frankly, is fucking ridiculous.
 And if I sound ageist —

 (Applause)